mrfawy/ModernEnigma/README.md

     * each byte will be maaped to corresponing place 1>0,255 , 2 ->256,512,..

-* TODO : generate  random machine name of size n, hashit , machine model is the first m numbers from the hashed value , use this number as seed to build machine
+* generate  random machine name of size n, hashit , machine model is the first m numbers from the hashed value , use this number as seed to build machine

 * For extra level of scrambling , you can take the output of one level , feed it into other level as many times you need, each level will need a different machine though

-License Terms disclaimer:
+License Terms and disclaimer:
 -------------------------
 Modern Enigma is licensed under MIT terms .Modern Engima is not patented and will never be .
 Like any tool it can be used for good or the bad
-The main goal was to enhance user privacy for good means ,Project Team holds no responsiblitiy for any illegal use or damage .
+The main goal was to enhance user privacy for good means ,Project Team holds no responsibility for any illegal use or damage .

 References:
 ----------------